 What Are Income Statements Used for?

-You use an income statement to track revenues and expenses, so that you can determine the operating performance of your business over a period of time.
+An income statement is one of the most important business financial statements.
+You use an income statement to track revenues and expenses so that you can determine the operating performance of your business over a period of time.
 Small business owners use these statements to find out which areas of their business are over or under budget.

 These statements allow you to pinpoint specific items that are causing unexpected expenditures, such as cell phone use, advertising, or supply expenses.
 Income statements can also track dramatic increases in product returns or cost of goods sold as a percentage of sales, and can be used to determine income tax liability.